Atsuto Uchida: Kashima Antlers

 Uchida started the 2008 season when he started the whole game against Sanfrecce Hiroshima in the Japanese Super Cup, as Kashima Antlers lost 4–3 on penalties after the game finished 2–2 throughout extra time.
 Uchida also made his AFC Champions League debut, starting a match and played 76 minutes, in a 9–1 win against Krung Thai Bank on 12 March 2008.
 Seven days later on 19 March 2008, he set up two goals In his second AFC Champions League's appearance, in a 6–0 win against CLB Nam Định.
-Uchida continued to remain in the first team, where he helped the side keep a clean in the first two league matches.
-This lasted until he suffered a hip injury that kept him out for between two and three weeks.
-On 11 May 2008, Uchida made his return to the starting line-up, playing 82 minutes, as Kashima Antlers lost 1–0 against Shimizu S-Pulse.
-After returning, he quickly began playing in the receiver role later in the season.
-After missing four matches, due to his international commitment for the Summer Olympics, Uchida made his return to the starting line–up against Vissel Kobe on 27 August 2008, and helped Kashima Antlers win 2–1.
-He then helped the side keep three clean sheets in a row between 28 September 2008 and 4 October 2008.
-Uchida helped the side keep four clean sheets in a row between 9 November 2008 and 6 December 2008.
-During which, Uchida played a vital role when he scored the winning and only goal of the game against Oita Trinita on 23 November 2008, to help the side win the league for the second time.
-At the end of the 2008 season, where he made 34 appearances and scoring once in all competitions, Uchida was named J. League Best Eleven for the first time.
-In addition, Uchida signed a contract extension, keeping him until 2012.
+Uchida helped the club kept two clean sheets in the first two league matches.
+However, during a 1–0 win against Beijing Guoan in the AFC Champions League, Uchida suffered a hip injury and was out for between two and three weeks.
+On 11 May 2008, he made his return to the starting line-up, playing 82 minutes, as Kashima Antlers loss 1–0 against Shimizu S-Pulse.
+Since returning from injury, Uchida quickly began playing in the receiver role later in the season.
+After missing four matches, due to his international commitment for the Summer Olympics, he returned to the starting line–up, in a 2–1 win against Vissel Kobe on 27 August 2008.
+Uchida then helped the club keep three consecutive clean sheets between 28 September 2008 and 4 October 2008.
+He scored his first goal of the season, scoring the winning and only goal of the game, in a 1–0 win against Oita Trinita on 23 November 2008.
+In the last four games of the season, Uchida helped Kashima Antlers kept four clean sheets in a row, including winning the league on the last game of the season.
+At the end of the 2008 season, he made 34 appearances and scoring once in all competitions.
+For his performance, Uchida was named J. League Best Eleven for the first time.
+He also signed a contract extension with the club, keeping him until 2012.